modestsp/MockClothesCommerceAPI/README.md

 bash
 Copy code
 git clone https://github.com/your-username/clothes-api.git
-Install the required dependencies using your preferred package manager:
+Navigate to the project directory:

 bash
 Copy code
 cd clothes-api
-npm install
+Restore the project dependencies using the .NET CLI:

+Copy code
+dotnet restore
 Set up the environment variables:

 Rename the .env.example file to .env.
 Modify the values in the .env file to match your environment.

-Start the API server:
+Start the API server using the .NET CLI:

-sql
+arduino
 Copy code
-npm start
+dotnet run
-The API should now be running locally on http://localhost:3000.
+The API should now be running locally on http://localhost:5000 or https://localhost:5001 if using HTTPS.
 You can make requests to this address using tools like Postman or cURL.

 API Documentation
-For detailed information about the API endpoints and their usage, please refer to the API Documentation file.
+For detailed information about the API endpoints and their usage, please refer to the API Docs page https://mockclothesdocs.vercel.app/.

 Contributing
 If you'd like to contribute to the Clothes API project, please follow these steps: